Experiential Inquiry and Research Curriculum Planning Grant

 up to $10,000 for one year (up to $5,000 for planning and up to $5,000 for inquiry-based learning course pilot), non-renewable

 Rice University's Experiential Inquiry and Research Fund awards competitive grants of up to $10,000 to departments/units that oversee the curriculum of a major, area major, or interdisciplinary major/minor.
 Grants are intended to fund integration of experiential inquiry and research into the undergraduate curriculum of a major, area major, or interdisciplinary major/minor.
 Planning Grants are for departments/units that need time and resources to evaluate curriculum and identify gaps in the scaffolding of inquiry and research.
 Departments may submit a budget of up to $5,000 to be used for planning and assessment and an additional budget of up to $5,000 to pilot an inquiry-based learning (IBL) course in Spring 2020.

-Funds awarded will be for academic year 2019-2020 and cannot carry over to a second year.
+Funds awarded will be for one academic year and cannot carry over to a second year.
 Awarded departments/units agree to meet regularly with the Office of Inquiry Based Learning and other relevant academic support centers (Center for Teaching Excellence, Program in Writing and Communication, and Fondren Library) to design a curricular scaffold.
 Additionally, awarded departments will collaborate with the Office of Inquiry Based Learning to assess the curricular scaffold and student learning outcomes in accordance with SACSCOC.

 Up to $5,000 for planning and assessment: